 Bodhi Garden means, literally, ‘garden of awakening’.
-It is an important part of Brighton’s thriving Buddhist community.
+It is an important part of Brighton and Hove’s thriving Buddhist community.
 It is for anyone drawn to Buddhist teachings, meditation practice, and dharma enquiry.
 It is run entirely through voluntary effort.

 The Bodhi Garden is a small, independent charity, which operates on the traditional Buddhist principle of dana.
 It was established in 2001 by the English Buddhist Monastery Trust (EBMT), a UK-registered charity which was constituted to support "the study and practice of the Buddhist way of life", and whose ethos is one of non-sectarianism.